 Frequently Asked Questions

-• Submit an application for a team of three to ten students (grades 6-12) on or before December 1st, 2023.
+• Submit an application for a team of three to ten students (grades 6-12) on or before December 1st, 2024 and issue payment of $165 per team.
+Note that the registration is open to the first 1,000 teams to complete payment and submit their registration.

-• Build a model rocket that carries one large hen egg to an altitude of 820 feet, stays airborne for between 43 and 46 seconds, and returns the rocket to the ground safely with the egg unbroken.
+• Build a model rocket that carries two large hen eggs to an altitude of 790 feet, stays airborne for between 41 and 44 seconds, and returns the rocket to the ground safely with the egg unbroken.

-• Fly your rocket in front of an observer from the National Association of Rocketry (NAR) for an official qualification score between June 1, 2023 and April 8, 2024.
+• Fly your rocket in front of an observer from the National Association of Rocketry (NAR) up to three times for an official qualification score between June 1, 2024 and April 7, 2025.

-• If your score from the sum of two flights is one of the 100 best, you will be invited to compete for a share of the $100,000 prize package in a national fly-off on May 18, 2024.
+• If your score from the sum of your two best qualification flights is one of the 100 best, you will be invited to compete for a share of the $100,000 prize package in a national fly-off on May 17, 2025.

-How must the egg be mounted inside my rocket?
+How must the eggs be mounted inside my rocket?

-The rocket must contain and completely enclose one raw hen’s egg of 55 to 61 grams weight and a diameter of 45 millimeters or less.
-The 2024 rules permit the egg to be mounted in any orientation and in any location in the rocket.
+The rocket must contain and completely enclose two raw hen’s eggs of 57 to 63 grams weight and a diameter of 60 millimeters or less.
+The 2025 rules require the eggs to oriented “sideways” for flight, i.e. with the long axis of the eggs perpendicular to the long axis of the rocket.

 What are the qualification flights all about?

 A qualification flight attempt must be declared before the rocket’s motor(s) are ignited.
-Once an attempt is declared, the results of that flight must be recorded and must be submitted to AIA in the rocket contest portal.
+Once an attempt is declared, the results of that flight must be recorded and must be submitted to AIA.
+Teams do this for their own successful flights using the rocket contest portal.

 If the rocket then misfires and does not leave the launch pad, the attempt does not count as one of the official tries.
 If the rocket does leave the launch pad, even if not all motors ignite, and even if the flight experiences some other flight vehicle failure, the flight attempt is official.
 If a rocket experiences a catastrophic failure of one or more rocket motors (burst casing or ejected engine grain) in flight, the attempt may, at the team’s discretion, not be counted as official.